-Dr. Ghoroghi became a member of Cardiff University School of Engineering in 2019 as a research associate at the BRE Trust Centre for Sustainable Engineering Centre.
-His work focuses on forecasting and optimisation models using artificial neural networks.
-He is currently working with piSCES on a collaborative energy management system project.
+Dr. Ghoroghi is working as a research fellow at the BRE Trust Centre for Sustainable Engineering Centre.
+His work focuses on forecasting and optimisation models using Artificial Intelligence .

 Dr. Ghoroghi is an industrial engineer and computer scientist with over two decades of experience in technical, managerial and academic roles.
 He holds a BSc in Industrial Engineering from Tehran Amirkabir University of Technology.
 He also holds two MSc qualifications in both Industrial Engineering and Computer Science from Esfehan University of Technology and Imperial College respectively.
 Dr. Ghoroghi then obtained his PhD in Computer Science from Imperial College with a thesis in the field of Game Theory.
-He has held different teaching, supervision and reasearch roles in academia over the years including being Head of Industrial Engineering and the University of Science and Culture, Tehran.
+He has held different teaching, supervision and research roles in academia over the years.

 Dr. Ghoroghi's research interests include: